draberf/blender-node-export/README.md

 **Save/Load Configuration** -- Export your current options to a configuration file ("Save"), or overwrite your current options with new ones from a configuration file ("Load").

+**Import** -- Import layout of Nodes from an existing SVG exported using this add-on.
+NOTE: Only works on exported trees from 0.3.2 onwards.
+No precautions are in place for XML parsing security.

 ## Color Options

 **Colors > Use Theme colors** -- The output's appearance will imitate your Blender Theme.
 While this box is checked, all the other options are ignored and hidden from the user interface.